The Checklist that Saved an Aircraft

 One suggestion is coming up with standard operating procedures (SOPs).
 SOPs are established or prescribed methods to be followed routinely for the performance of designated operations or in designated situations.
 They generally incorporate best practices and/or best scientific evidence, are adapted to the specific capabilities of an organization, and are universally understood.
 Implemented correctly, they can increase efficiency, ensure uniformity, and eliminate miscommunication.

-Likewise, if you have a standard tray of equipment (e.g. with outlines of where everything goes) that includes backup airways, OPAs, NPAs, and surgical airway equipment, it is reasonable to confirm everything is on the tray and simply have a checklist line that says “Equipment…OUT AND AVAILABLE”.
+Likewise, if there is a standard tray of equipment (e.g. with outlines of where everything goes) that includes backup airways, OPAs, NPAs, and surgical airway equipment, it is reasonable to confirm everything is on the tray and simply have a checklist line that says “Equipment…OUT AND AVAILABLE”.
 The same concept may apply to the individual roles and responsibilities.
 For example, if the standard arrangement of personnel around a patient dictates that the individual on the patient's right pushes medications/monitors vital signs and the individual on the patient's left assists with BVM/airway equipment there is no need to brief this or have checklist items to review it.

 How a checklist is implemented can also enhance efficiency.
 For example, more novice clinicians may choose to perform a checklist in “Read-Execute” fashion.
 That is, they read an item off and perform the task.
 More experienced clinicians have likely developed a task flow of their own.
 In this case it may be very reasonable to use the checklist in a “Crosscheck” manner: execute your normal task flow setting everything up, but use the checklist to ensure nothing was overlooked.18